Home > Facade > Shanghai 632 Meter Tower Façade Design: The Complexities and Decision-Making Process Involved in Developing the Final Design

 “While the positive pressures are unaffected by Reynolds number, the negative pressures could be increased at high Reynolds number.
 Approaching wind turbulence tends to reduce the Reynolds number effects.
 To account for potential Reynolds number effects for cladding design, it is recommended that the exterior peak negative pressures around the building corners determined from the 1:500 scale model tests should be increased by 10%.
 This correction is applicable to the upper third of the building.
 For lower portions of the building, the Reynolds number effects tend to be insignificant due to high turbulence levels.
 Similar corrections should also be considered in the structural wind loads for the curtain wall structural supporting system.”

-Here the Gensler team made an assumption in order to coordinate the erection sequence of Curtain Wall B, which will not see real wind imposed pressures.
-The proposed curtain wall design strategy suggested addressing 85% of the negative 4.5 KPa with a standardized segmented unitized system that is uniform throughout the building exterior glass wall.
+Here the Gensler team made an assumption in order to coordinate the erection sequence of Curtain Wall B, which will not see real wind-imposed pressures.
+The proposed curtain wall design strategy suggested addressing 85% of the negative 4.5 KPa with a standardized segmented unitized system that is uniform throughout the building’s exterior glass wall.
 Peak loads of up to 6.5 KPa corresponded to locations on the building where curtain panels were smaller in width due to the tower scaling factor on the same number of curtain panels per floor.
-This allowed that design glass thickness stayed uniform while vertical mullions were reinforced where needed to respond to high lateral stresses.
+This allowed the design glass thickness to stay uniform while vertical mullions were reinforced where needed to respond to high lateral stresses.

 2.3 Curtain Wall Support System (CWSS)